Ilya114/Box64Droid/README.md

 ## System requirements

 - Adreno 616+ recommend (Another GPU's supporting but less games work).
-If you have Adreno 610, you can use this [Turnip](https://github.com/Ilya114/Box64Droid/releases/download/beta/TurnipA610.tar.xz) (to install unpack archive and run `sh install.sh` in terminal mode in unpacked folder then restart Box64Droid and enjoy.
-Very thanks to Hamad for build it)
+If you have Adreno 610, you can use this [Turnip](https://github.com/Ilya114/Box64Droid/releases/download/beta/TurnipA610.tar.xz) (to install unpack archive and run `sh install.sh` in terminal mode in unpacked folder then restart Box64Droid and enjoy)
 - Android 12+ (proot version), Android 10+ (chroot version)
 - 64-bit Android
 - You also need at ~4,4 GB (or ~3,3 for VirGL version) free for the installation to go without problems.

 ## How to configure?

 You can choose to use environment variables, there are 3 files, `DXVK_D8VK.conf`, `Box64Droid.conf` and `DXVK_D8VK.conf`.
-These files are created and found in the internal storage inside the Box64Droid folder right after the first run of Box86 or Box64.
+These files are created and found in the /sdcard/Box64Droid/ folder right after the first run of Box86 or Box64.

 The `Box64Droid.conf` file is for you to use the Box86 and Box64 environment variables, see all of them [here](https://github.com/ptitSeb/box86/blob/master/docs/USAGE.md#) and [here](https://github.com/ptitSeb/box64/blob/main/docs/USAGE.md).
 You can add as many variables as you like.